Teluknaga

-Teluknaga is a district in the province of Banten, Java, Indonesia.
-Great Village is in this district.
-It has many unique Teluknaga.
-Desa.
-The majority Muslim community in this village lives peacefully with others.
+Teluknaga ("Naga Bay") is a district (kecamatan) located in the northeast of the Tangerang Regency of Banten Province on Java, Indonesia.
+It has a land area of 52.41 km2 and had a population of 138,330 at the 2010 Census and 160,946 at the 2020 Census; the official estimate as at mid 2024 was 175,155 (comprising 89,408 males and 85,747 females).
+The administrative centre is in the village of Kampung Melayu Timur.
+The district is composed of thirteen villages (desa), all sharing the postcode of 15510, as tabulated below.

 Demographics

 Its population was 138,330 as of the 2010 Census.
 The majority Muslim community in this village lives peacefully with lainnya.

 Geography

-Great Village is in this district.
-It has many unique Teluknaga Desa.
+Kampung Besar ("Great Village") is in this district.
 The village's main street is Jalan KH Mushonif.

 History

-The subdistrict of Tanjung Burung in Teluknaga formed part of the particuliere landerij, or private domain, of Tandjoeng Boeroeng.
+The desa of Tanjung Burung in Teluknaga formed part of the particuliere landerij, or private domain, of Tandjoeng Boeroeng.
 It belonged to Tan Eng Goan, 1st Majoor der Chinezen of Batavia.

-Culture

-Masjid Al Makmur is the village's oldest mosque.
-Village elders named KH Mushonif very influential on the existence and fame of this village.
-He is a follower of Pejuang.
-Tak tekun.